The Bankrate promise

 Fannie Mae was established by the Congressional Fannie Mae (FNMA) Charter Act in 1938.
 In the wake of the Great Depression, nearly a quarter of U.S. homeowners lost their properties to foreclosure – and part of the government response was chartering Fannie Mae to help stabilize the housing market.

-Prior to Fannie Mae, homeownership was within reach only for the privileged few: Mortgages were short-term and financed at best half of a home’s price.
+Prior to Fannie Mae, homeownership was within reach only for the privileged few: Mortgages were short-term and covered at best half of a home’s price.
 The establishment of this new agency brought forward a new type of loan product: the long-term (30-year), fixed-rate mortgage, which increased accessibility to homeownership for middle- and lower-income Americans.
 With more affordable monthly payments and lower down-payment thresholds, owning a home became part of the American Dream.

 Frequently asked questions